Wildlife crossing: Robert L.B. Tobin Land Bridge

 On December 11, 2020, the Robert L.B.
 Tobin Land Bridge opened over Wurzbach Parkway in San Antonio, Texas' Phil Hardberger Park.
 The project cost $23 million and is designed for both wildlife and pedestrians.
 Construction began on November 26, 2018, originally expected to end in April 2020, and opened in December 2020.
 At 189 feet long and 150 feet wide, it was the largest wildlife bridge in the United States when it was constructed.

 Canopy Bridge in Anamalai Tiger Reserve

-Many endangered lion-tailed macaques used to be killed while crossing the highway at Puduthotam in Valparai, South India.
+Many endangered lion-tailed macaques used to be killed while crossing the highway at Puduthotam in Valparai, Tamil Nadu.
 Thanks to the efforts of NGOs and the forest department, several canopy bridges were installed, connecting trees on either side of the road.
 This helped to lower the numbers of lion-tailed macaques killed in the region.
 The Environment Conservation Group had initiated a national mission to increase awareness on the importance of adopting roadkill mitigation methods through their mission PATH traveling more than 17,000 km across 22 states.